Skin problem is becoming one of the major issue in the modern day due to a lot of pollution and use of the chemicals.

 Skin is the biggest organ of the human body and the most perceptible and prodigious.

-There are several common types of skin problems such as Acne, Eczema (Dermatitis), Psoriasis, Urticaria etc., and most of the time it is because of inflammation.
+Some of the common types of skin issues are Acne, Eczema (Dermatitis), Psoriasis, Urticaria etc., and most of the time it is because of inflammation.

 Skin and Ayurveda

 In Ayurveda, skin is known as Twak.

 According to Charaka has Twak (skin) has six layers whereas Sushruta has described the same in seven layers known as avabhasini, lohita, shweta, tamra, vedini, rohini and mamsadhara sequentionally.

 Avabhasini is the outermost layer which reflects the complexion and Mamsadhara is the innermost layer which provide skin’s stability and firmness

 According to Ayurveda, several factors are responsible for skin health and youthfulness.

 As per Ayurveda, skin issues are associated with all the three Doshas (i.e. Vata, Pitta, and Kapha) alone on in combinations.

 According to Ayurveda, most of the time it is caused by an imbalance of Pitta dosha.
 Pitta dosha is associated with the fire element (i.e Agni) which is responsible for the metabolism (digestion and assimilation) of the ingested foods.